 Arrive at airport and be met and then drive down south to Selous Game Reserve.
 Depending on the time of your arrival you will settle in and later depart for evening boat cruise along Rufiji river.
 Return for your dinner and overnight at Selous Hippo.

-An early start, break up your camp and drive to Morogoro lunch as you go.
+An early start, break up your camp and drive to Morogoro, stopping for lunch en-route

-An early start from your hotel, transfer to Ruaha National Park with lunch enroute.
+An early start from your hotel, transfer to Ruaha National Park with lunch en-route.
 At Ruaha you will stay at Msembe Bandas.
-These are basic, but clean rooms located on a bend in the Ruaha river.
-Giraffe and elephants frequently walk between the rooms and cheetah have been seen on the river bed.
+These are basic, but clean rooms located on a bend in the Ruaha River.
+Giraffe and elephants frequently walk between the rooms and cheetahs have been seen on the river bed.
 Here you will have dinner and overnight.

-Full days Ruaha National Park Three full days exploring Ruaha.
-There will still be plenty for you to see in this large, visually stunning park.
+Three full days exploring Ruaha.
+There will be plenty for you to see in this large, visually stunning park.
 Look for wild dogs and leopard near the kopje or watch large herds of elephants and buffalo coming down to drink.

-After early breakfast, leave Ruaha for Mikumi with packed lunch.
+After early breakfast, leave Udzungwa for Mikumi with packed lunch.
 Proceed with game drive, dinner and overnight at Bastian campsite.

 Day 12: Dar Es Salaam (B)

-Morning game drive, transfer to Dar and transferred to the Mediteranneo hotel for your overnight stay.
+Morning game drive, transfer to Dar and the Mediterranneo hotel for your overnight stay.
 Here you will stay on a bed and breakfast basis giving you the choice between the excellent restaurant and local pub for your evening meal.